instructure/instructure-ui/docs/contributing.md

 - `npm test` will run the tests.
 - `npm run test:watch` will run the tests and watch for changes to the source code.
 Run this if you'd like to debug tests in the browser (Chrome).

-See the scripts section in [package.json](package.json) for all of the other build tasks/options.
+See the scripts section in the package.json file for all of the other build tasks/options.

 ## Linting and Code Formatting